 How To Make Your Own Vitamin C Serum At Home

-Getting oxidized does not mean that the serum’s condition becomes bad but that it is no longer as effective as before.
+Getting oxidized leads to the serum no longer being as effective as before.

-The benefits of topically applying vitamin C on your skin are shortly the following:
+The benefits of topically applying vitamin C to your skin are shortly the following:

 - It is a potent antioxidant and neutralizes the free radicals which cause aging.